 - 3 tablespoons white wine vinegar

 - ¼ teaspoon salt

 - ¼ teaspoon freshly ground black pepper

-- Bring a large pot of salted water to a boil.
-Add the green beans to the boiling water and cook for 1 to 3 minutes, until they are barely cooked but still crisp (older green beans will take longer to cook).
-While the beans are cooking prepare a bowl of ice water.
+- While the beans are cooking prepare a bowl of ice water.
 Once the beans are done, drain them and transfer to the ice water to stop cooking.
-Drain the beans again and pat dry with a towel.
+Pat the beans dry with a towel.

 - Combine the green beans, tomatoes, blue cheese, crumbled bacon and chopped almonds in a bowl.